zer0def/nginxinc-kubernetes-ingress/docs-web/configuration/global-configuration/command-line-arguments.md

 	Format: ``[1024 - 65535]`` (default 9113)

+.. option:: -prometheus-tls-secret <string>

+	A Secret with a TLS certificate and key for TLS termination of the Prometheus metrics endpoint.

+	- If the argument is not set, the prometheus endpoint will not use a TLS connection.

+	- If the argument is set, but the Ingress controller is not able to fetch the Secret from Kubernetes API, the Ingress controller will fail to start.

+	Format: ``<namespace>/<name>``

 .. option:: -spire-agent-address <string>

 	Specifies the address of a running Spire agent. **For use with NGINX Service Mesh only**.